SOURCE: Office of the Vice Chancellor for Administrative Affairs

 Vehicles which carry service vehicle identification, but which are not being used for the purpose of performing maintenance or construction related activities are not authorized to be parked on sidewalks or other pedestrian routes.

-Any personal vehicles used by maintenance staff for service work on campus must display a valid Staff permit along with a Service Vehicle Permit.
+Any personal vehicles used by maintenance staff for service work on campus must display a valid Staff permit and will be allowed up to 30 minutes in service stalls.

 Vehicles in non-compliance may be towed.